-Great advancements have been made in the last 5 years in Hip Replacement Surgery.
+Great advancements have been made in recent years in hip replacement surgery.
 Perhaps the greatest breakthroughs have been regarding advanced implant materials and much better hip surface bearings.
 Better hip surface bearings greatly reduce wear which significantly increases the life and longevity of the hip replacement.
 According to laboratory data, scientists now feel that hip replacements today may last a lifetime.

-Minimally invasive and muscle sparing operative techniques as well as peri-operative multimodal pain management regimens give our patients minimal postoperative pain and allow for an easier and faster recovery.
+Minimally invasive and muscle sparing operative techniques, as well as, peri-operative multimodal pain management regimens give our patients minimal pain after surgery and allow for an easier and faster recovery.
 In addition to faster recovery, there may be potential benefits such as less bleeding and smaller scars for improved cosmetics.

-With both of these approaches to hip replacement, you cut no muscle, have no post operative hip precautions and are up and walking the day of surgery.
-Both approaches also help to restore equal leg lengths and normal anatomical position of the new implants and are equal in their reduced length of recovery.
+We offer the latest and best approaches in hip replacement combining the precision and accuracy of computer-assisted technology with our surgical skills.
+We offer computer navigated “mini-incision posterior” hip replacement and anterior hip replacement.
+With both of these approaches to hip replacement, no muscle is cut, no post operative hip precautions, and patients are mobile the day of surgery.
+Both approaches also help restore equal leg lengths, normal anatomical position of the new implants, and are equal in their reduced recovery time.

-Drs.
-Johnson, Almand, Mehrle, Pickering, and Hobgood routinely use implants provided by DePuy Orthopaedics, a Johnson & Johnson Company.
-Please see www.hipreplacement.com for a more in depth explanation of the operation, implants, minimally invasive surgery, computer-assisted surgery, preparing for surgery as well as recovery and rehabilitation.
-Also, please view Baptist Total Joint Center of Excellence for our specific rehabilitation protocols.[/three_fourth]
+For a more in depth explanation of the operation, implants, minimally invasive surgery, computer-assisted surgery, preparing for surgery as well as recovery and rehabilitation, visit www.hipreplacement.com.

-Great advancements have been made in the last 5 years in Knee Replacement Surgery.
-Perhaps the greatest breakthroughs have been in regards to advanced implant materials, rotating knee bearings, gender specific knee designs, computer-assisted surgery (CAS), multimodal peri-operative pain control, minimally invasive muscle sparing surgery and partial knee replacements.
+Knee replacement surgery, in recent years, has seen advancements in implant materials, rotating knee bearings, gender specific knee designs, computer-assisted surgery (CAS), multimodal peri-operative pain control, minimally invasive muscle sparing surgery and partial knee replacements.

-We offer Unicompartmental Knee Arthroplasty (UKA) or partial knee replacements to those patients who have degenerative arthritis isolated to one area of the knee.
+We offer Unicompartmental Knee Arthroplasty (UKA) or partial knee replacements to patients who have degenerative arthritis isolated to one area of the knee.
 This procedure preserves two-thirds of the patient’s natural, healthy knee tissue.
 The advantages of the UKA are that it offers hope for longer relief, shorter hospital stay, faster recovery, easier rehabilitation, less scarring and a more natural feeling knee during activities.
-To learn more, read about the Sigma High Performance Partial Knee system

-Drs.
-Johnson, Almand, Mehrle and Pickering routinely use implants provided by DePuy Orthopedics.
-Please see www.KneeReplacement.com for a more in-depth explanation of the operation, implants, minimally invasive surgery, computer assisted surgery, and rehabilitation.
+For a more in-depth explanation of the operation, implants, minimally invasive surgery, computer assisted surgery, and rehabilitation, visit www.KneeReplacement.com.